- Are all your products made from locally sourced ingredients in Bali?

 Hard, chlorinated, mineralized and fluoridated water may all affect the outcome of your shampoo and conditioning routine.

-Make sure you are using salt free water (showers in some islands around Bali use ocean water for their bathrooms).
+Make sure you are using salt-free water (showers in some islands around Bali use ocean water).

 I can't process payment on your site.
 What are your other payment methods?